-- Problems with paying attention, thinking, concentrating and memory
+- Problems with paying attention, thinking, concentrating, and memory

 An injury to the brain can mean long-term hospitalization, high medical expenses, and care into the future.
 The following compensation can be sought:

 - Getting surveillance video and nearby business camera footage is one of our investigators' methods.
-In many cases, the accident was captured on tape, which provides strong proof of how it occurred and who was at fault.
+In many cases, the accident was captured on tape, which provides substantial proof of how it occurred and who was at fault.